Engee documentation

 Yes

-# Pressure compensator valve maximum area — working pressure range of the pressure compensation valve
+# Pressure compensator valve maximum area — pressure compensation valve pressure working area

 Details

-The working pressure range of the valve.
-The pressure control range lies between Set orifice pressure differential and the maximum working pressure of the valve.
+The operating pressure range of the valve.
+The pressure control range lies between Set orifice pressure differential and the maximum operating pressure of the valve.

 Default value